Best Cities for Black Professionals [2025]

 Cody's quote

-Key Findings About the Top Places for Black Professionals
+What Are the Key Findings About the Top Places for Black Professionals?

-We analyzed 80+ cities to determine the Best Cities for Black Professionals:
+We analyzed more than 80 cities to determine the best cities for Black professionals:

-• Texas is one of the best states for black professionals.
-4 of the Top 10 cities are Texan (San Antonio, Houston, Dallas, and Austin) indicating that it’s a promising place for Black Professionals.
+• Texas is one of the best states for Black professionals.
+Four of the top 10 cities are Texan (San Antonio, Houston, Dallas, and Austin), indicating that it’s a promising place for Black professionals.

-• Florida didn't rank in the top five states for Black Professionals, but 4 cities ranked in the overall top 12, including Palm Bay (#1 for Housing Opportunities for Black Professionals), Lakeland (#4 for Business Environment for Black Professionals), Tampa (#4 for Business Environment for Black Professionals), and Orlando (#5 for the Best Cities for Black Professionals).
+• Florida didn't rank in the top five states for Black professionals, but four cities ranked in the overall top 12, including Palm Bay (No. 1 for housing opportunities for Black professionals), Lakeland (No. 4 for business environment for Black professionals), Tampa (No. 4 for business environment for Black professionals), and Orlando (No. 5 for the best cities for Black professionals).

 The Capitol and Reflecting Pool in Washington, DC.

-Coming in first place is Washington, DC!
-With a final score of 70.78, DC is the best city for Black professionals.
-It ranks well on all scores, holding the #1 position for economic opportunity, #3 for housing opportunity, and #5 for business environment.
-DC’s lowest ranking is for its community & representation, which ranks #16.
+Coming in first place is Washington, D.C.
+With a final score of 70.78, D.C. is the best city for Black professionals.
+It ranks well on all scores, holding the No. 1 position for economic opportunity, No. 3 for housing opportunity, and No. 5 for business environment.
+D.C.’s lowest ranking is for its community and representation, which ranks No. 16.

-Home to two Historically Black Colleges and Universities (HBCUs), Howard University and the University of District Columbia, it’s no surprise that over one-third of the region’s Black population has a college degree, well above average.
-Combined with a strong job market (92% of Black residents are employed), the median income among DC’s Black population is higher than anywhere else in the country at $52,988, which is up from $57,411 since last year.
+Home to two historically black colleges and universities (HBCUs), Howard University and the University of the District of Columbia, it’s no surprise that over one-third of the region’s Black population has a college degree, well above average.
+Combined with a strong job market (92% of Black residents are employed), the median income among D.C.’s Black population is higher than anywhere else in the country, at $52,988.

-DC is also a great place to be for entrepreneurs, and just over a quarter of businesses in DC are Black-owned.
-You can pick up a new novel at MahoganyBooks, grab some fresh flowers at Lee’s Flower Shop, or get in a hard workout at Cut Seven!
+D.C. is also a great place to be for entrepreneurs, and just over one-quarter of businesses in D.C. are Black-owned.
+You can pick up a new novel at MahoganyBooks, grab some fresh flowers at Lee’s Flower Shop, or get in a hard workout at Cut Seven.

 Homeownership is a major contributor to racial wealth disparities in the United States.
-Nationally, the Black homeownership rate trails all other racial groups and is over 30 percentage points lower than white non-Hispanics.
-In DC, and the gap for black home ownership relative to population is 17%.
-At the same time, 51% of Black households own their homes, putting them at #3 on our list for homeownership.
+Nationally, the Black homeownership rate trails all other racial groups and is over 30 percentage points lower than that of white non-Hispanics.
+In D.C., the gap for Black homeownership relative to the population is 17%.
+At the same time, 51% of Black households own their homes, putting them at No. 3 on our list for homeownership.

 Black Population Share28%